AstarNetwork/astar-docs/docs/learn/architecture/astar-zkevm.md

 ---

 # Overview
-The Astar zkEVM is a Layer 2 scaling solution for Ethereum connected to Polygon Aggregation Layer (AggLayer) for shared interoperability and data availability, otherwise known as a Validium.
+The Astar zkEVM is a Layer 2 scaling solution for Ethereum connected to Polygon Aggregation Layer (AggLayer) for shared interoperability.
+It's a modular Validium blockchain.
 Smart contracts that run on the Ethereum Virtual Machine also run on Astar zkEVM.
 The zkEVM boasts the following key features:

 - **Higher TPS than Ethereum or Astar Substrate EVM** - Leveraging zk rollup architecture, transactions are parallelized on Layer 2 and submitted on-chain to Layer 1 in batches, supercharging web3 games and DeFi applications requiring high performance.
 - **Lower Transaction Fees compared to Ethereum** - Due to the transaction batching, as explained above.